aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Offsets
      - The number of offsets to use for the origin of the track.

+   * - Mode
+     - The mode used for fitting.

+   * - Truncated
+     - If ``true`` the model PDF maximum distance will be truncated to the observed PDF.

+   * - Bin width
+     - The bin width for the histogram counts used to create the observed PDF.

+   * - CDF width
+     - The bin width for the histogram counts used to create the observed CDF.

    * - A
      - The depth-of-field correction coefficient a.